The pinnacle of the NHL season, 16 teams battle it out for supremacy in the Stanley Cup Playoffs.

-The playoffs commence with the First Round, which is scheduled to commence on 19th April and precedes the Second Round, which is expected to take place in early May.
+The playoffs commenced with the First Round, which started in April, before the Second Round took place in early May.

 There are four rounds in the Stanley Cup playoffs: First Round, Second Round, Conference Finals and Finals.